-Once you have created your first template, you'll need to add a title and then add steps, one for each component of the process.
-The template editor supports a wide variety of functions including sharing instructions and requirements (basic steps), forms (collect information steps), reviews, and payments.
-For each step, you'll decide whether it's done by an applicant or by someone inside of your organization and be able to specify things like automatic status notifications and timeframes.
+Once you have created your first workflow, you'll need to add a title and then add steps, one for each component of the process.
+The workflow editor supports a wide variety of functions including sharing instructions and requirements (basic steps), forms (collect information steps), reviews, and payments.
+For each step, you'll decide whether it's done by an applicant or by someone inside of your organization and you can specify things like automatic status notifications and timeframes.

-Continue adding steps until you've completed your template.
+Continue adding steps until you've completed your workflow.
 The image below is from the setup for a Collect Information step - you can accept lots of different types of information through CityGrows, and the system will automatically make sure the data is entered correctly.
 For example, if you want to collect an email address, the applicant won't be able to go forward until their answer is in the form of an email address.
 Here's a list of the data types you can pick from when you're setting up a Collect Information step:

 - Paragraph Text